itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 </table>

-The usage of convolutional architecture is not a new idea and dates back to the Lenet architecture from the 1998 paper, which was used to read zip codes and other digits<sup>4</sup>.
+The usage of convolutional architecture for image recognition is not a new idea and dates back to the Lenet architecture from the 1998 paper, which was used to read zip codes and other digits<sup>4</sup>.
 It was reported that convolutional networks “ensure some degree of shift, scale, and distortion invariance”, which would have a similar effect to performing augmentations on the data in preprocessing and training on a sequential network<sup>5</sup>.
 From this paper it is known that convolutional networks are not sensitive to “shifts and distortions of the input” and that “once a feature has been detected, its exact location becomes less important”<sup>5</sup>.
-These features contribute to the robustness of convolutional networks for image recognition, and help mitigate spurious correlations in training.
+These capabilities contribute to the robustness of convolutional networks for image recognition, and help mitigate spurious correlations in training.
 For future work, integrating a convolutional VAE could enable this architecture to be generalized and used for different sets of even more complex images, even those containing a high degree of spurious correlations.

 ## 7. References